QuantEcon/lecture-python-intro/lectures/inequality.md

 This figure is built using `plotly` and is {ref}` available on the website <fig:plotly-gini-gdppc-years>`
 ```

-This plot shows that all three western economies gdp per capita has grown over time with some fluctuations
+This plot shows that all three western economies GDP per capita has grown over time with some fluctuations
 in the Gini coefficient.
-However the appears to be significant structural differences between Norway and the USA.
+From the early 80's the United Kingdom and the US economies both saw increases in income
+inequality.

+Interestingly, since the year 2000, the United Kingdom saw a decline in income inequality while
+the US exhibits persistent but stable levels around a Gini coefficient of 40.

 ## Top shares